becky-gilbert/jspsych-survey-text-req/jspsych-survey-text-req.md

 The survey-text-req plugin displays a set of questions with free response text fields.
 The participant types in answers.

 This plugin differs from the jsPsych survey-text plugin in that it allows you to specify which questions, if any, require a response, and what placeholder/default text, if any, should be displayed in each text response field.
-It also adds the 'autofocus' attribute to the first response field, so that the participant can begin typing clicking the box.
+It also adds the 'autofocus' attribute to the first response field, so that the participant can begin typing without clicking the box.

 ## Parameters